MetOffice/lfric-baf/README.md

     git submodule init
     git submodule update

 to get Fab from the submodule.
+Note that this is not required (anymore) for any scripts, it's just included for convenience (and to make sure the right Fab version is available).
+You can as well use a stand-alone current Fab installation.

 You need to have current trunk of PSyclone installed (https://github.com/stfc/PSyclone).
 The API changes significantly in current trunk